Harry Lovejoy Rogers: Early life

-Harry Lovejoy Rogers was born in Washington, D.C. on January 29, 1867, a son of J. Sumner Rogers and Jeanette Susan Wheeler Rogers.
+Harry Lovejoy Rogers was born in Washington, D.C., on January 29, 1867, a son of J. Sumner Rogers and Jeanette Susan Wheeler Rogers.
 Sumner Rogers was superintendent of Michigan Military Academy beginning in 1877, and Harry Rogers was educated at MMA.
 After graduating in 1884, he attended the Massachusetts Institute of Technology.
 In 1886, Rogers joined the staff at the academy and received a commission in the Michigan Militia.
 He was the school's quartermaster with the rank of major from 1887 to 1897, and commandant of cadets from 1897 to 1898.

 Start of career

 At the start of the Spanish–American War, Rogers volunteered for Army service and was commissioned as a major in the Pay Department on May 2, 1898.
 He served as chief paymaster in Puerto Rico, then served at Fort Sheridan, Illinois as assistant to the chief paymaster of the Department of the Lakes.
 In February 1904, Rogers was transferred to the Department of Dakota in Saint Paul, Minnesota as chief paymaster.
-In 1906, Rogers was posted to Washington, D.C. as assistant to the Army's Paymaster General.
+In 1906, Rogers was posted to Washington, D.C., as assistant to the Army's Paymaster General.

 Rogers was next assigned to the Philippine Division as chief paymaster, followed by assignment to New York City as the Eastern Division's chief paymaster.
 He was promoted to lieutenant colonel in 1907.

 Continued career

 In August 1912, the Army merged the Pay, Quartermaster, and Subsistence Departments to form the Quartermaster Corps.
 Rogers was assigned as Chief of the Finance Division in the Office of the Quartermaster General.
 He served until 1914, and was commended for efforts to systematize and modernize accounting and payroll records.

 As quartermaster of the Southern Department, Rogers was responsible for supplying forces deployed during the United States occupation of Veracruz.
 From March to October 1915, Rogers was detailed as quartermaster of the 2nd Division in Texas City, Texas.
-The division took part in the defense of the Mexico–United States border during the Pancho Villa Expedition, and was commended by the division commander for his handling of the organization's supplies.
+The division took part in the defense of the Mexico–United States border during the Pancho Villa Expedition, and Rogers was commended by the division commander for his handling of the organization's supplies.
 In August 1915, a hurricane struck the Texas coast and caused extensive damage.
 Units of the 2nd Division were assigned to other posts in Texas, and Rogers returned to the Southern Department.

 Rogers' efforts in Texas foreshadowed the Army's quartermaster needs during World War I. Under his leadership, supply specialists provided shelter, equipment, and supplies to 150,000 soldiers, including over 100,000 mobilized National Guardsmen.
 The Pancho Villa expedition was also the first time the Army used motor vehicles on a large scale, and Rogers was responsible for purchasing fleets of cars and trucks.
 Following acquisition, the vehicles were shipped by train to Columbus, New Mexico, after which they were distributed to the units that needed them.